vacp2p/rfc/content/docs/rfcs/75/README.md

 # Abstract

-The Sync protocol allows operators within peer-to-peer Waku network to efficiently synchronize Waku messages by exchanging their [message hashes](https://rfc.vac.dev/spec/14/#deterministic-message-hashing) using their respective Prolly trees (spec of Prolly tree to be published).
+The Sync protocol allows operators within peer-to-peer Waku network to efficiently synchronize Waku messages by exchanging their [message hashes](https://rfc.vac.dev/spec/14/#deterministic-message-hashing) using their respective Prolly trees (Spec of Prolly tree to be published).
 This process ensures that all operators stay updated with minimal information exchange, accommodating situations where operators may have missed some messages due to any reason.

 This document describes the Sync store protocol and how it is used to synchronize the operators in the network.